-- While the cake is still slightly warm place the apricot jam and water in a small saucepan.
-Place the pan over medium heat and cook the jam just until it starts ot bubble.
+- Once the cake has come out of the oven place the apricot jam and water in a small saucepan.
+Place the pan over medium heat and cook the jam just until it starts to bubble.

-- Strain the jam in a fine-mesh strainer and use the liquid to brush the top of the cake.
+- Strain the jam in a fine-mesh strainer.
+Once the sides of the springform pan are removed and brush the top of the warm cake and apples with the apricot glaze.
 Sprinkle the top with the remaining pistachios.